oracle/weblogic-kubernetes-operator/documentation/3.2/content/quickstart/introduction.md

 weight: 1
 ---

-Use this Quick Start guide to create a WebLogic Server deployment in a Kubernetes cluster with the Oracle WebLogic Server Kubernetes Operator.
+Use this Quick Start guide to create a WebLogic Server deployment in a Kubernetes cluster with the WebLogic Kubernetes Operator.
 Please note that this walk-through is for demonstration purposes only, not for use in production.
 These instructions assume that you are already familiar with Kubernetes.
 If you need more detailed instructions, please refer to the [User guide]({{< relref "/userguide/_index.md" >}}).